pola-rs/polars-book/docs/user-guide/io/database.md

 Connector-x is the default engine and [supports numerous databases](https://github.com/sfu-db/connector-x#sources) including Postgres, Mysql, SQL Server and Redshift.
 Connector-x is written in Rust and stores data in Arrow format to allow for zero-copy to Polars.

-To read from one of the supported databases with `connector-x` you need to activate the feature flag (or in python jargon extra) `connectorx` or install it manually
+To read from one of the supported databases with `connector-x` you need to activate the additional dependancy `connectorx` when installing Polars or install it manually with

 ```shell
 $  pip install connectorx